NCAA Season 76 basketball tournaments: Semifinals

-JRC vs. San Sebastian
+(1) JRC vs. (4) San Sebastian

 Trailing 22-38 at the half of Game 1, the Heavy Bombers greeted the second half with a fierce 18-0 run to lead by two, with 11:37 to go, but the Stags' Nurjamjam Alfad and Christian Coronel conspired to defeat the Heavy Bombers and secured the win.
 Alfad finished with 14 points while Coronel sank the important free throws to win the game.

 The Stags dominated the Heavy Bombers all throughout Game 2.
 Mark Macapagal pumped in 25 points, Christian Coronel had 19, and Nicole Uy contributed 15, including a one-handed slam that punctuated the Stags' dominance of the Heavy Bombers.

-Perpetual vs. Benilde
+(2) Perpetual vs. (3) Benilde

-CSB Blazers' star Sunday Salvacion knocked in a triple in the dying moments of the game as the Altas' Jojo Manalo and Milo Bonifacio heaved desperate attempts and failed to capitalized as time expired, leaving the boisterous St. Benilde gallery exploding in pandemonium.
+Benilde Blazers' star Sunday Salvacion knocked in a triple in the dying moments of the game as the Altas' Jojo Manalo and Milo Bonifacio heaved desperate attempts and failed to capitalized as time expired, leaving the boisterous Benilde gallery exploding in pandemonium.

-Thanks to their deeper bench, CSB Blazers upset title-favorites Perpetual Altas, thus entered the Finals for the first time since joining the NCAA in 1998.
+Thanks to their deeper bench, Benilde Blazers upset title-favorites Perpetual Altas, thus entered the Finals for the first time since joining the NCAA in 1998.

 Finals

 The San Sebastian Stags are back in the Finals two years after they were beaten by the Letran Knights who were led by Kerby Raymundo and Christian Calaguio.
-The CSB Blazers, on the other hand, are in their very first Finals appearance since joining the NCAA in 1998.
+The Benilde Blazers, on the other hand, are in their very first Finals appearance since joining the NCAA in 1998.